Microchip-MPLAB-Harmony/core_apps_pic32mx/apps/driver/spi/async/spi_self_loopback_multi_client/readme.md

 - Use jumper wire to connect "Pin 5 of J5" to "Pin 6 of J5"
     - SDI1 is mapped to RC8 that is routed to "Pin 5 of J5"
     - SDO1 is mapped to RA8 that is routed to "Pin 6 of J5"
-    - Connect a micro USB cable to the USB DEBUG port J19

 ## Running the Application